aws/nova-act/README.md

 ### Entering sensitive information

-To enter a password or sensitive information (credit card, social security number), do not prompt the model with the sensitive information.
+To enter a password or sensitive information (e.g., credit card and social security number), do not prompt the model with the sensitive information.
 Ask the model to focus on the element you want to fill in.
 Then use Playwright APIs directly to type the data, using `client.page.keyboard.type(sensitive_string)`.
 You can get that data in the way you wish: prompting in the command line using [`getpass`](https://docs.python.org/3/library/getpass.html), using an argument, or setting env variable.

 Note that any passwords or other sensitive data saved with a Chromium-based browser's password manager on Linux systems without a system-level keyring (ex.
 Libsecret, KWallet) will be stored in plaintext within a user's profile directory.